 As Auto Industry Roars Back, Worker Shortages Throw Up Roadblocks

-Orbital Insight CEO Jimmy Crawford has, quite literally, a birds-eye view of the U.S. auto industry
+Orbital Insight CEO Jimmy Crawford has, quite literally, a bird's-eye view of the U.S. auto industry

-Using satellite images, as well as anonymous cell phone location data, Orbital Insight tracks a wide range of human behavior — including key economic indicators like how many people report to work at auto plants.
+Using satellite images as well as anonymous cellphone location data, Orbital Insight tracks a wide range of human behavior — including key economic indicators such as how many people report to work at auto plants.

 "We can just look at the number of cars in the parking lot," he said.

-This spring, when the industry entered its unprecedented shutdown because of the coronavirus pandemic, "there was just nobody there," Crawford said.
+This spring, when the industry entered an unprecedented shutdown because of the coronavirus pandemic, "there was just nobody there," Crawford said.
 "Just really skeleton crews."

 Loading...